AdobeDocs/certification.en/help/certifications/aa/aa-m-architect.md

 ---
 # Certification journey for [!DNL Adobe Analytics] Architect Master

-Learn how to become a certified Analytics Architect Master.
+Learn how to become a certified [!DNL Analytics] Architect Master.

 ## Minimum experience